Accessibility Options:

 - Use of AI must be open and documented

-- Beware the potential of introducing bias through AI
+- Beware potential bias with AI

 - You are 100% responsible for the final product